mocabe/yave/README.md

 ## Motivation

-Procedual content creation with node based visual programming languages are quite popular in audio and graphics domain because of its flexibility and usability for artists.
+Procedural content creation with node based visual programming languages are quite popular in audio and graphics domain because of its flexibility and usability for artists.
 With node based languages, you specify how data will be transformed into final output by using data flow graph, which is quite easy to understand even for non-programmers.
 However, once you start to compose values which *change over time* (like animations), things will get complicated quickly.
 This is because you need to calculate *how* current time maps to value rather than *what* kind of operation you want to apply on time related to values.
-This is different from traditional editing softwares which are usually based on *declarative* time manipulation.
+This is different from traditional editing software which are usually based on *declarative* time manipulation.
 This is well known problem in functional programming community, and they found elegant solution by using higher-order functions which commonly known as `Functional Reactive Programming (FRP)`.
 Even though FRP is very popular in FP (mainly Haskell) community, implementations as visual programming language are almost non-existent<sup>1</sup>.
 This project is currently aiming for static content creation tools like animation or video editing (not for making GUI or games).

-<sup>1</sup> I actually haven't seen any other working implementation yet (although there are few concept-ish stuff).
+<sup>1</sup> I actually haven't seen any other working implementation yet.
+So this might be the first one.

 ## Features

 * Functional programming
   * `YAVE` supports various functional programming features, including higher-order functions and currying.
-  * Each 'sub-grahps' can be used as function when there's no input.
+  * Each 'sub-graph' can be used as function when there's no input.
   * Recursion is currently not supported to avoid infinite loops.
 It is recommended to implement your recursive algorithm in C++ (which is much faster) or use higher-order combinators.

 * Reactivity and declarative time manipulation